 The oscillation probability is a function of the source-detector distance (the baseline) and the neutrino energy.
-Typical baselines range from 295 km for T2K [7] and the proposed Hyper-K experiment [8, 9, 10, 11], 800 km for NOvA [12] and 1300 km for the DUNE experiment [13, 14, 15, 16].
-Neutrino interactions that occur as the neutrino beam passes through the earth introduce a "matter effect" that causes the oscillation probability of neutrinos to differ from that of anti-neutrinos.
+Typical baselines range from 295 km for T2K [7] and the proposed Hyper-K experiment [8, 9, 10, 11], 800 km for NOvA [12] and 1300 km for the DUNE experiment [13, 14, 15, 16, 17].
+Neutrino interactions that occur as the neutrino beam passes through the earth introduce a "matter effect" that causes the oscillation probability of neutrinos to differ from that of antineutrinos.
 This introduces an "apparent" CPiV effect that depends on the neutrino mass hierarchy.
 The discovery of CPiV in neutrino oscillations requires that the "true" CPiV that depends on δ be distinguished from the apparent CPiV that arises from neutrino interactions with the earth.

-The projected sensitivity to CPiV of the DUNE experiment is plotted as a function of exposure in figure 2 [14].
-An exposure of 288 kt MW years will be achieved after seven years of running, with the planned staging to reach a total detector mass of 40 kt and a proton beam-power of 1.2 MW [17].
+The projected sensitivity to CPiV of the DUNE experiment is plotted as a function of exposure in figure 2 [13, 15].
+An exposure of ~ 288 kt MW years will be achieved after seven years of running, with the planned staging to reach a total detector mass of 40 kt and a proton beam-power of 1.2 MW [18].
 Equal exposures in neutrino and antineutrino mode have been assumed.
 The DUNE collaboration presents the sensitivity as a function of the assumed normalisation uncertainties on the v_e and \bar{v}e appearance signals.
-Reducing the \bar{v}e normalisation uncertainty from 3% to 1% brings the exposure required to exclude CP invariance at the 3 σ confidence level over 75% of all possible values of δ down from ~ 1200 kt MW years to ~ 600 kt MW years.
+Reducing the \bar{v}e normalisation uncertainty from 3% to 1% brings the exposure required to exclude CP invariance at the 3 σ confidence level over 75% of all possible values of δ down from ~ 1100 kt MW years to ~ 600 kt MW years.

 Figure 2: Left panel: Expected sensitivity of the DUNE experiment to CP-invariance violation plotted as a function of exposure in kt·MW·years assuming equal running in neutrino and antineutrino mode, for a range of values for the v_e and \bar{v}e signal-normalisation uncertainties (from 5% to 1%) added in quadrature to an uncertainty of 5% on the normalisation of the background.
 The sensitivities shown are for the exclusion of CP-invariance conservation over 75% of the available range of values of δ assuming the normal hierarchy.
-The two bands represent a range of potential beam designs: the blue hashed band is for the CDR Reference Design and the solid green band is for the optimised design.
-The figure is taken from [14].
-Right panel: fraction of all values of the CPiV phase, $\delta (= \delta{CP})$, for which $\delta = \delta{CP} = 0, \pi$ can be excluded at 3σ (red) or 5σ (blue) plotted as a function of running time.
-An exposure of $13 \text{ MW} \times 10^7 \text{ s}$ is expected to be achieved after 10 years of operation.
+The three bands show the significance when $\delta{CP} = \pi/2$, and the minimum significance for 50% and 75% of true δ{CP} values.
+The figure is taken from [19, 13].
+Right panel: fraction of all values of the CPiV phase, δ (= δ{CP}), for which $\delta = \delta{CP} = 0$, π can be excluded at 3σ (red) or 5σ (blue) plotted as a function of running time.
+An exposure of 13 MW × 107 s is expected to be achieved after 10 years of operation.
 Figure updated from [9].